chidinmadominica/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display content of the etc/passwd file
+display the content of etc/hosts